 Submit documentation to the Division to demonstrate that they have the requisite skills and knowledge specified in NFPA 1031 – Standard for Professional Qualifications for Fire Inspector and Plans Examiner for Fire Inspector II and for Fire Plans Examiner II, including education, training, and experience.
 The following list identifies examples of education, training, and experience that may be considered as equivalent to the requisite skills and knowledge for Fire Inspector III.
 This list should not be considered all-inclusive.

 A combination of five (5) years of education and work experience in fire protection and/or code enforcement is required.
-Education must be an Associate Degree or above in Fire Science, Fire Prevention, Fire Protection Engineering or other Division approved related major.
+Education must be an Aassociate Ddegree or above in Fire Science, Fire Prevention, Fire Protection Engineering or other Division approved related major.
 Work experience must be specifically in fire prevention, fire protection, code enforcement, or inspection.

 Current Colorado license as a registered professional engineer specializing in fire protection.